kcotar/GALAH_BusyDays2017/README.md

 'Sm', 'Eu', 'Eu5819', 'Eu6645'
 ]

-## Inspect_GALAH.pro
-is an IDL routine that allows you to read in SME and FITS files in to dictionary structures called SME and IRAF, update for CANNON to follow

 ## Inspect_GALAH.ipynb
 is a Python routine that allows you to read in SME and FITS files in to dictionary structures called SME and IRAF, update for CANNON to follow

+## IDL/inspect_GALAH.pro
+is an IDL routine that allows you to read in SME and FITS files in to dictionary structures called SME and IRAF, update for CANNON to follow

+## IDL/inspect.pro
+is an IDL routine that plots the SME output in a PS file